uber/base-design-docs/README.md

 Project > File[] > Page[] > Frame[]
 ```

-Every File can have multiple Pages, which in turn can have multiple Frames.
+Every Project can have multuple Files, which can have multiple Pages, which in turn can have multiple Frames.
 We render a webpage for every top-level Frame within each Page.

 Take the following Figma file structure: